Indigenous Land Acknowledgment

 following:

-- Actively practicing anti-racist pedagogy specifically through the formation of a Diversity, Equity, Inclusion & Justice (DEIJ) committee that focuses both on learning and action.
+- Actively practicing anti-racist pedagogy specifically through the formation of an AYRW Justice, Equity, Diversity, and Inclusion (JEDI) Committee that focuses on learning, action, and JEDI-informed systems change at all levels of our organization.

-- Incorporating educational components in our afterschool curriculum centered on the rich cultural customs, practices, and beliefs of native populations that inhabited Hornsby Bend and Central Texas.
+- Incorporating educational components in our program curricula centered on the rich cultural customs, practices, and beliefs of native populations that have inhabited Hornsby Bend and Central Texas.

-- Participating in a collaborative effort with UT’s Native American and Indigenous Studies Department that aims to inform and educate staff and students on indigenous cultures.
+- Participating in collaborative efforts with the Indigenous Cultues Institute and with UT’s Native American and Indigenous Studies Program that aim to inform and educate students, staff, board, and the broader AYRW community on indigenous cultures.

-- Attend the Austin Powwow annually with students so that our organization can learn and celebrate the traditions, heritage, and culture of American Indians, while supporting health and education initiatives for Native youth and families.
+- Attend the Austin Powwow annually along with students to learn and celebrate the traditions, heritage, and culture of American Indians, while supporting health and education initiatives for Native youth and families.

 Resources: